1. What do insects eat?

-The updated version of the IPIFF Vision Paper (see page 12) includes the main regulatory priorities of the European insect sector.
+The recently-launched IPIFF Regulatory Brochure includes the main regulatory priorities of the European insect sector.
 Firstly, IPIFF supports the diversification of substrates authorised in insect farming, with former foodstuffs containing meat and fish being the main priority (primarily for the feed chain).
 This authorisation will allow the insect sector to maximise its upcycling potential, directly contributing to reducing EU’s food waste burden by using products before they are classified as ‘waste’.
 With respect insect as feed, the approval of insect proteins in poultry and swine feed represents the next target of our sector.
-In terms of insects as food, IPIFF is in close contact with the European Commission and EFSA in order to provide constructive input for the authorisation process of insects as a novel food (for further details, please consult the IPIFF Briefing Paper on Novel Food and the IPIFF FAQs on Novel Food).
+In terms of insects as food, IPIFF is in close contact with the European Commission and EFSA in order to provide constructive input for the authorisation process of insects as a novel food (for further details, please consult the updated IPIFF Briefing Paper on Novel Food, the IPIFF Briefing note on the CJEU ruling and the IPIFF FAQs on Novel Food).

 5. What is the ‘economic weight’ of the sector today and its forecasted growth in the next few years?

-Today, total EU production only represents a few thousand tonnes, whilst investment represents more than 600 Million Euros.
+Today, total EU production only represents a few thousand tonnes, whilst investment exceeds 800 Million Euros.
 Whilst the sector generates today about a few hundred direct jobs, according to the latest IPIFF internal questionnaire, figures will increase up to twenty thousand by 2025.

 6. Are insects farmed organically?